Dinner rolls and biscuits act as the humble supporting character at any meal. Their simple flavor compliments everything from pot roast to soup.

 - Less is more.
 The more the dough is handled the more gluten develops.
 This is great for rolls, but not great for biscuits.
 Mix the ingredients until just combined into a solid lump.
-Be gentle when rolling and cutting the shakes.
+Be gentle when rolling and cutting the biscuit dough.

-- They taste delicious smothered in Chocolate Gravy, Honey Butter and Jam.
+- Toppings.
+They taste delicious smothered in Chocolate Gravy, Honey Butter and Jam.

 Our Favorite Dinner Rolls + Biscuits

 So many to choose from, but trust us – you will be glad you tried them.
-Simple, soft and OH SO delicious!
+Simple, soft and crazy delicious!

-Both of these biscuit recipes actually do require buttermilk.
+Both of the biscuit recipes featured here actually do require buttermilk.
 If you don’t have any on hand and need a substitute, check out this post!